newdex/api-docs/api/REST_api_reference.md

 Name | Data type | Description
 ------------ | ------------ | ------------
+id | int | Exchange pair id
-symbol | string | Exchange pair name, such as: eosblackteam-black-eos price_precision | int | The price precision on Newdex currency_precision | int | The currency precision
+symbol | string | Exchange pair name, such as: eosblackteam-black-eos contract | string | Contract name, such as: eosblackteam currency | string | Currency name, such as: BLACK price_precision | int | The price precision on Newdex currency_precision | int | The currency precision